 Step 1 – Spread a thin layer of joint compound all the way down the first joint between the plasterboards.
 Try to keep it within the shallow V formed by the tapered edges of the boards.
-With the joint compound still wet, press jointing tape into it all the way down the joint.
+With the joint compound still wet, press the jointing tape into it all the way down the joint.
 Allow this to dry completely.

 Step 2 – When the first layer is dry, apply another thin layer of joint compound over the jointing tape.
 Use a wide-bladed jointing knife to do this.
-At this point the jointing compound should still be below the surface of the surrounding plasterboards.
+At this point, the jointing compound should still be below the surface of the surrounding plasterboards.
 Leave this second layer to dry completely as before.

 Step 3 – Apply a third layer of jointing compound, spreading the edges of this strip slightly past the edge of the previous layer.
 If the surface of the joint is still below the surface of the surrounding plasterboards, let it dry and repeat a fourth time.

 Step 4 – When the final layer is almost dry, use a dampened jointing sponge to smooth it out along the entire length of the joint.
 Let the compound finish drying.
-You should be able to run your fingers over the joint and not feel a difference to the surface of the wall.
+You should be able to run your fingers over the joint and not feel a difference in the surface of the wall.

 Step 5 – Repeat this process for each joint in the wall.
 When everything is smooth and dry, paint the entire wall with board sealant so that it is ready to be decorated.